explosion/spaCy/website/docs/api/pipe.md

 > ```python
 > can_resize = pipe.is_resizable()
 > ```

-Check whether or not the output dimension of the component's model can be resized.
-If this method returns `True`, [`set_output`](#set_output) can be called to change the model's output dimension.

-| Name        | Description                                                                                    |
-| ----------- | ---------------------------------------------------------------------------------------------- |
-| **RETURNS** | Whether or not the output dimension of the model can be changed after initialization. ~~bool~~ |

-> #### Example
 >
 > ```python
+> ### Custom resizing
 > def custom_resize(model, new_nO):
 >     # adjust model
 >     return model
+>
 > custom_model.attrs["resize_output"] = custom_resize
 > ```

+Check whether or not the output dimension of the component's model can be resized.
+If this method returns `True`, [`set_output`](#set_output) can be called to change the model's output dimension.

 For built-in components that are not resizable, you have to create and train a new model from scratch with the appropriate architecture and output dimension.
 For custom components, you can implement a `resize_output` function and add it as an attribute to the component's model.

+| Name        | Description                                                                                    |
+| ----------- | ---------------------------------------------------------------------------------------------- |
+| **RETURNS** | Whether or not the output dimension of the model can be changed after initialization. ~~bool~~ |

 ## Pipe.set_output {#set_output tag="method"}

 Change the output dimension of the component's model.
-If the component is not [resizable](#is_resizable), this method will throw a `NotImplementedError`.
+If the component is not [resizable](#is_resizable), this method will raise a `NotImplementedError`.
 If a component is resizable, the model's attribute `resize_output` will be called.
 This is a function that takes the original model and the new output dimension `nO`, and changes the model in place.
 When resizing an already trained model, care should be taken to avoid the "catastrophic forgetting" problem.

 > #### Example
 >